freeboub/react-native-peertube-iframe/readme.md

 A wrapper of the Peertube IFrame player API build for react native.

 - ✅ Works seamlessly on both ios and android platforms
-- ✅ Uses the webview player which is known to be more stable
+- ✅ Uses the webview player which is known to be stable
 - ✅ Supports multiple peertube player instances in a single page
 - ✅ Works on modals and overlay components
 - ✅ Expo support
+- ❌ Playlist support
+- ❌ Password support

 ![ios](./website/static/img/demo.gif?raw=true 'ios')